 Candidates who have project management skills are in a better position to self-diagnose their career and work prospects.
 In addition, the learning material of CAPM® fosters confidence among candidates, making them better aware of the tools and best practices of project management.
 It becomes more than words in a textbook as the skills are deployed across a project, one earns the real-world experience that comes from the CAPM® certification.

 4. It can be a stepping stone to the PMP® credential

 Project management is the most sought after business credential in the world.
 Forty times more people take and pass the PMP® than any other certification on the market.
 So is it any surprise that most people who take the CAPM® will return to get the PMP® credential?
 Once you gain those highly coveted hours of project management experience, you can prepare for the PMP® exam.

 Project management is a well-established field.
 The CAPM® certification is a signal to employers seeking to recruit capable and talented professionals.
 If you’re looking for substantial advancement in your career, CAPM® is the ideal solution.

 Earn the CAPM® credential from Towson University

 Towson University Continuing & Professional Studies is a registered educational provider of PMI® and is authorized to conduct both PMP® and CAPM® training.
-Our Online Project Management Essentials with CAPM® Prep will prepare you to sit for the Certified Associate in Project Management (CAPM®) certification offered through the Project Management Institute (PMI)®.
+Our self-paced Project Management Essentials with CAPM® Prep will prepare you to sit for the Certified Associate in Project Management (CAPM®) certification offered through the Project Management Institute (PMI)®.